-Wondering how to make pizza dough?
+Wondering how to make Easy Homemade Pizza Dough?
 This is my go-to recipe.
-You only need 6 ingredients + 10 minutes to make this easy dough that’s perfect for everything from traditional pizza to breadsticks and more!
+You only need 6 ingredients and 10 minutes to make this easy, versatile dough!

 There are a few skills that I feel are essential for being a good mom.
 Making homemade pizza is one of them.
 I don't know why, but being able to make a mean pizza is important to me!
 I meal plan based on genre.
 Friday at our house is pizza night!
 Every Friday I make a version of one of the following: pizza, deep dish pizza, personal pizzas, sheet pan pizza, calzones, Stromboli, or pizza rolls.